Labour Party Young Socialists

 The Labour Party Young Socialists (LPYS) was the youth section of the Labour Party in Britain from 1965 until 1991.
-In the 1980s, it had around 600 branches, 2,000 delegates at its national conferences and published a monthly newspaper, Socialist Youth.
+In the 1980s, it had around 600 branches, 2,000 delegates at its national conferences and published a monthly newspaper, Left, later Socialist Youth.
 From the early 1970s, it was led by members of Militant.

 Origins

 The Labour Party has had several youth sections.
 In the 1930s, the Labour League of Youth had 30,000 members.
 The League took a highly critical stance towards the leadership of the Party and was closed down in 1954.

 Youth sections continued in some constituencies, however, for instance in Liverpool Walton where there was longstanding entryism from supporters of Ted Grant's Trotskyist faction, which later became the Revolutionary Socialist League.
 The Walton youth section published Rally, said to stand for "Read All About the Labour League of Youth".

 In 1960, a new Labour youth organisation was set up, called the Young Socialists.
 In 1965, this was renamed the Labour Party Young Socialists.